 Instructions

-- In the bowl of an immersion blender or a food processor, process all of the ingredients until a paste forms.
+- In the bowl of an immersion blender or food processor, process all ingredients until a paste forms.

 - Check seasonings and adjust.

-- Transfer to a bowl or plastic container, carefully add a thin layer of olive oil on top, cover and refrigerate until ready to use.
+- Transfer to a glass container, carefully add a thin layer of olive oil, and cover.
+Refrigerate until ready to use.

 Notes